-How Long Does Cocaine Stay in One’s System
+How Long Does Cocaine Stay in Your System for Drug Tests?

 How Long Does Cocaine Stay In Blood?

-The peak level of cocaine in sweat is between 4-24 hours, but it can stay there for several weeks.
+The peak level of coke in sweat is between 4-24 hours, but it can stay there for several weeks.

 How Long Does Cocaine Stay In Hair?